-- 1 Copy the data from the Memory Stick media onto your computer's hard disk to save data or images. - 2 Format the Memory Stick media using the Memory Stick Formatter software preinstalled on your computer.
-For instructions about formatting a Memory Stick media, see the help file on the Memory Stick Formatter software.
+- 1 Copy the data from the Memory Stick media onto your computer's hard disk to save data or images. - 2 Format the Memory Stick media by following the steps in To format a Memory Stick media (page 47).

 Why can't I save music files onto my Memory Stick media?